pingcap/docs/tidb-cloud/migrate-from-oracle-using-aws-dms.md

 ---
-title:  Migrate from Amazon RDS for Oracle to TiDB Cloud Serverless Tier Using AWS DMS
+title:  Migrate from Amazon RDS for Oracle to TiDB Cloud Using AWS DMS
 summary: Learn how to migrate data from Amazon RDS for Oracle into TiDB Cloud Serverless Tier using AWS Database Migration Service (AWS DMS).
 ---

-# Migrate from Amazon RDS for Oracle to TiDB Cloud Serverless Tier Using AWS DMS
+# Migrate from Amazon RDS for Oracle to TiDB Cloud Using AWS DMS

 This document describes a step-by-step example of how to migrate data from Amazon RDS for Oracle to [TiDB Cloud Serverless Tier](https://tidbcloud.com/console/clusters/create-cluster) using AWS Database Migration Service (AWS DMS).

-If you are interested in learning more about TiDB and AWS DMS, you can find some useful links as follows:
+If you are interested in learning more about TiDB Cloud and AWS DMS, see the following:

 - [TiDB Cloud](https://docs.pingcap.com/tidbcloud/)
 - [TiDB Developer Guide](https://docs.pingcap.com/tidbcloud/dev-guide-overview)